ttys3/baidutongji/README.md

 2. Look for `Baidu Tongji` under the Enabled Extensions list, and click its `Disable` link.
 3. To permanently uninstall, click `Delete Data` and then delete the `/ext/ttys3/baidutongji` directory.

-## Support

-* **Important: Only official release versions validated by the phpBB Extensions Team should be installed on a live forum.
-Pre-release (beta, RC) versions downloaded from this repository are only to be used for testing on offline/development forums and are not officially supported.**
-* Report bugs and other issues to our [Issue Tracker](https://github.com/phpbb-extensions/baidutongji/issues).
-* Support requests should be posted and discussed in the [Baidu Tongji topic at phpBB.com](https://www.phpbb.com/customise/db/extension/baidutongji/support).

-## Translations

-* Translations should be posted to the [Baidu Tongji topic at phpBB.com](https://www.phpbb.com/customise/db/extension/baidutongji/support/topic/130756).
-We accept pull requests for translation corrections, but we do not accept pull requests for new translations.

 ## License
 [GNU General Public License v2](http://opensource.org/licenses/GPL-2.0)